ConsenSysMesh/reflux-tx/README.md

 ### Notes

-A component's blockNumber property will only update while you have transactions matching the wrapping TXComponent's `filter` and `keys`
+reflux-tx will only subscribe to new block info when it's needed for tx confirmations.
+For that reason, a component's block properties (blockNumber, timestamp, blockHash) will update only while you have pending or received transactions matching the wrapping TXComponent's `filter` and `keys`.